PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 ```

 **getStrapiURL()**:
-This is a function that returns the URL of the Strapi API.
-We are setting our env name to `NEXT_PUBLIC_` which will be both available in server and client components.
+This function returns the URL of the Strapi API.
+We are setting our environment name to `NEXT_PUBLIC_`, which will be available in both the server and client components.

 **Note:** only set public for none private items when using `NEXT_PUBLIC_`, they will be seen by all.
 You can learn more in Next.js [docs](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables#bundling-environment-variables-for-the-browser).

 **getStrapiMedia()**:
 This function is designed to process media URLs from the Strapi CMS.
 It accepts a URL as a string or null.

-If the input url is null, the function returns null.
-This could be used in cases where an image or media file is optional.
+If the input url is null, the function returns null, which could be used in cases where an image or media file is optional.

-If the input url starts with "data:", it is returned as-is.
-This condition checks for data URLs, which are URLs that contain actual data (e.g., base64 encoded images) instead of linking to an external resource.
-This is often used for embedding small images directly in the HTML or CSS to reduce the number of HTTP requests.
+If the input URL starts with "data:", it is returned as-is.
+This condition checks for data URLs, which are URLs that contain actual data (e.g., base64-encoded images) instead of linking to an external resource.

+This is often used to embed small images directly in HTML or CSS to reduce the number of HTTP requests.

-If the input url starts with "http" or "//", it is also returned as-is.
+If the input URL starts with "http" or "//", it is also returned as-is.
 This covers absolute URLs, meaning the media is hosted outside the Strapi backend (possibly on another domain or CDN).

 If none of the above conditions are met, the function assumes the url is a relative path to a resource on the Strapi backend.

-In essence, these functions help manage and resolve media URLs in a Next.js application that uses Strapi as a headless CMS, making sure that the application can handle both local and external media resources effectively.
+In essence, these functions help manage and resolve media URLs in a Next.js application that uses Strapi as a headless CMS, ensuring that the application can handle local and external media resources effectively.

-Now that we have our **StrapiImage** component, let's use it in our Hero Section.
+Now that we have our **StrapiImage** component let's use it in our Hero Section.

 Navigate to `src/app/components/custom/HeroSection.tsx` and make the following changes.

-Fist import our newly created component.
+First, import our newly created component.

 ```jsx
 import { StrapiImage } from "@/components/custom/StrapiImage";
 ```

-Second replace the `img` tag with the following.
+Second, replace the `img` tag with the following.

 ```jsx
 <StrapiImage